 Demand is for a mix of nature-based solutions, carbon reduction and carbon removal projects

-With world leaders at COP26 pledging to end and reverse deforestation by 2030 and increasing numbers of organisations pledging to reach net zero, nature-based projects (which both protect remaining forests and create new natural carbon sinks) will continue to be in high demand.
+There is an increased focus on biodiversity and in organisations pledging to reach net zero.
+As a result, nature-based projects (which both protect remaining forests and create new natural carbon sinks) will continue to be in demand.

-This maintains flows of funding to develop and scale avoidance projects - from rainforest protection to clean cooking and safe water solutions – in addition to nature-based solutions.
+This maintains flows of funding to develop and scale avoidance projects - from rainforest protection to clean cooking and safe water solutions,

 Opportunities for project developers